-Here’s a closer look at the Coldwell Banker commission split and how it affects your success as a real estate agent.
+Read on for a closer look at the Coldwell Banker commission split and how it affects your success as a real estate agent.

-What is the Coldwell Banker Commission Split?
+What is the Coldwell Banker commission split?

-Coldwell Banker commission splits can vary between office, but many agents have freely disclosed that the splits are low.
-Some offices may offer a 55/45 split, where agents keep 55% of their commissions while the brokerage gets 45%.
+Coldwell Banker commission splits can vary between offices, but many agents have freely disclosed that the splits are low.
+Some offices offer a 55/45 split, where agents keep 55% of their commissions while the brokerage gets 45%.
 Others provide a 60/40 split, which is still a high cost to the agent compared to other franchises.

 But agents largely bear the cost of these tools.
 Granted, it’s cheaper than paying for these things on your own, but they still eat into your bottom line.
 And if you don’t know how to take advantage of these tools to increase your income, you won’t be getting your money’s worth.

-What Other Agents are Saying about Coldwell Banker Commissions
+What other agents are saying about Coldwell Banker commissions

-How Clever’s Commission Plan Compares to Coldwell Banker
+How Clever’s commission plan compares to Coldwell Banker

 Learn more about becoming a Clever Partner Agent and how you can make more money in real estate without the hassles of a traditional brokerage.